GAM-team/GAM/wiki/Groups-Membership.md

 * `usersonly` - Only the user members from the specified groups are added
 * `groupsonly` - Only the group members from the specified groups are added

-By default, when updating members from organization units, all users, whether suspended or not, are included.
-* `notsuspended` - Do not include suspended users
-* `suspended` - Only include suspended users

-By default, when updating members from groups, all users, whether suspended/archived or not, are included.
+By default, when updating members from groups/organization units, all users, whether suspended/archived or not, are included.
-* `notsuspended` - Do not include suspended users
+* `notsuspended` - Update only non-suspended members
-* `suspended` - Only include suspended users
+* `suspended` - Update only suspended members
-* `notarchived` - Do not include archived users
+* `notarchived` - Update only non-archived members
-* `archived` - Only include archived users
+* `archived` - Update only archived users
-* `notsuspended notarchived` - Do not include suspended and archived users
+* `notsuspended notarchived` - Update non-suspended and non-archived members
-* `suspended archived` - Include only suspended or archived users
-* `notsuspended archived` - Only include archived users
-* `suspended notarchived` - Only include suspended users

 You can set the `delivery` option for the updated members:
 * `allmail` - All messages, delivered as soon as they arrive